viamrobotics/docs/docs/get-started/installation/prepare/microcontrollers/development-setup.md

 Instead, save this command to run in any future terminal session where you need to activate the ESP-IDF development framework.
 {{< /alert >}}

-#### Install the Rust ESP Toolchain and Activate the ESP-RS Virtual Environment
+#### Install the Rust ESP toolchain and activate the ESP-RS virtual environment

 First, install the following tools with `cargo`: